NYPL-publicdomain/pd-visualization/README.md

+# Deprecated

+As of October 2024, this public domain visualization tool will no longer be updated by NYPL and will soon be archived with limited functionality.
+The source code for the project can be found here: https://github.com/nypl-publicdomain/pd-visualization and public domain materials can be viewed on Digital Collections here: https://digitalcollections.nypl.org/search/index?utf8=%E2%9C%93&keywords=&filters%5Brights%5D=pd.

 # NYPL Public Domain Release 2016 Visualization

 On January 6th, 2016, The New York Public Library made 187,000 digital items in the public domain available for high resolution download.
 This is a visualization and interface that helps users explore what was contained in that release.